Unique Use for Case!

 Lee Stone, presenter of BBC Radio Wiltshire’s Drivetime show, came to GWP Group’s Cricklade offices to collect the time capsule on Monday morning, ready for the event itself on Sunday 6 July.

 Lee discussed the benefits of using this type of case with GWP Group Business Development Director Ian Heskins, and Marketing Manager Matt Dobson, its use during the Walking with the Wounded challenge to reach the South Pole (an event Prince Harry took part in) and even the types of item that could be put in a time capsule.

-The interview with Ian and Matt was featured on Ben Prater’s Breakfast show, see the link below to listen to the interview.
+The interview with Ian and Matt was featured on Ben Prater’s Breakfast show, please click here to listen to the recording.

 More about the Time Capsule